 245 Tire Tread Width

-A 245 tire tread width refers to the width of a tire measurement of 245 mm from one sidewall to the other.
-The 245 tire width is commonly found on SUVs, large sedans, and performance vehicles.
-A tire with 245 tread width typically provides a larger contact patch (compared to 225 tires), translating into improved handling, better traction, and higher stability in assertive driving.
+A 245-mm tire tread width refers to the width of a tire measured 245 mm from one sidewall to the other.
+This width is commonly found on SUVs, large sedans, and performance vehicles.
+A tire with a 245-mm tread width typically provides a larger contact patch (compared to 225-mm tires), which translates into improved handling, better traction, and higher stability in assertive driving.

 245 Tire Width Characteristics

 A 245-width tire delivers superior road contact, dependable traction, and enhanced cornering stability for full-size SUVs, performance sedans, and sports cars.
-245-width tires have a higher load capacity between 3,500-4,500 pounds and are generally compatible with 17-19'' rims.
+These tires have a higher load capacity between 3,500 and 4,500 pounds and are generally compatible with 17-19'' rims.
 While not the most fuel-efficient, 245 tires provide high-speed balance and excellent grip and responsiveness.

 5 Advantages of 245 Tire Width